Konamiman/NestorMSX/README.md

     * "pasteKey": The key used for paste (optional)
     * "encoding": The encoding used to convert from bytes to text and viceversa (optional, default: "ASCII")

-This plugins copies the MSX screen context to the clipboard (copy) and the other way around (paste).
-It only works in text modes.
+This plugin only works in text modes.
+It copies the MSX screen context to the clipboard (copy) and the other way around (paste):

+- Copy just converts the contents of the pattern name table in VRAM to text and inserts it in the clipboard, adding one line break at the end of each physical line (each 40 or 80 characters in SCREEN 0, 32 in SCREEN 1).
+- Paste converts the clipboard text contents into bytes and inserts these in the keyboard buffer, so the emulated system acts as if the user had effectively typed the text.

 The possible values for "copyKey" and "pasteKey" are the members of the [.NET's Keys enumeration](https://msdn.microsoft.com/en-us/library/system.windows.forms.keys).
 If no keys are provided, copy & paste is only available via menu entry.